-- 1. The offence of conspiracy under Criminal Law Act 1977, s.1 requires proof that the defendant217 agreed218 with another or others (whether identified or not) that a course of conduct would be pursued which if carried out in accordance with their intentions would necessarily involve the commission of any offence219 by one or more of the parties to the agreement, or would do so but for the fact that it was an impossible attempt.
-The mens rea for conspiracy requires proof of that intention to be a party to an agreement to do an unlawful act220 and that D and one other party knew or intended that the circumstance element(s) of the intended offence would exist at the time of the offence (even if the substantive offence can be committed without proof of knowledge).221 - 2.
+- 1. The offence of conspiracy under Criminal Law Act 1977, s.1 requires proof that the defendant243 agreed244 with another or others (whether identified or not) that a course of conduct would be pursued which if carried out in accordance with their intentions would necessarily involve the commission of any offence245 by one or more of the parties to the agreement, or would do so but for the fact that it was an impossible attempt.
+The mens rea for conspiracy requires proof of that intention to be a party to an agreement to do an unlawful act246 and that D and one other party knew or intended that the circumstance element(s) of the intended offence would exist at the time of the offence (even if the substantive offence can be committed without proof of knowledge).247 - 2.
 The offence is complete upon agreement; nothing need be done in pursuit of the agreement.
 The conspiracy continues for as long as there are two or more parties to it intending to carry it out.
-222 - 3.
+248 - 3.
 The Court of Appeal has repeatedly noted that: - "the prosecution should always think carefully, before making use of the law of conspiracy, how to formulate the conspiracy charge or charges and whether a substantive offence or offences would be more appropriate."
-223 - 4.
+249 - 4.
 Where the agreement relates to multiple offences, particular care is needed to ensure that the Ds were all parties to the relevant agreement at the relevant time.
 The prosecution's decision as to whether to charge multiple counts or a single conspiracy requires careful thought.
-In Ali224 the Court of Appeal held that:
+In Johnson250 it was held that: - "....It is of the essence of a conspiracy that there must be an agreement to which the defendant is a party and that each defendant charged with the offence must be proved to have shared a common purpose and design, rather than similar or parallel purposes and designs.
+However, it is possible for the evidence to show the existence of a conspiracy of narrower scope and involving fewer people than the prosecution originally alleged, in which case it is not intrinsically wrong for the jury to return guilty verdicts accordingly.